-The term "Fund Complex" refers to both the Company and NFIC.
-Directors and officers who oversee both funds in the fund complex are noted.
-Mr. Rathi began serving as an executive officer effective April 1, 2015.
+(1) The term "Fund Complex" refers to both the Company and NFIC.
+Directors and officers who oversee both funds in the Fund Complex are noted.

-Orit Mizrachi has served as our Chief Operating Officer since 2014 and is a Managing Director and Head of Global Business Operations of GMS.
+Orit Mizrachi has served as our Chief Operating Officer since 2014 and is a Managing Director of Carlyle and Head of Global Business Operations of GMS.
 She is also Chief Operating Officer of NFIC.
 Since joining Carlyle in 2010, Ms. Mizrachi has been involved in various roles and most recently served as the Director of Operations for the GMS platform from 2011 to 2014.
 Prior to joining Carlyle, Ms. Mizrachi worked in the hedge fund industry as the Chief Financial Officer of Carlyle Blue Wave Management L.P. and controller at Sagamore Hill Capital Management L.P., two multi-strategy hedge funds.

 Ms. Mizrachi started her career at Goldstein Golub & Kessler LLP as an auditor in their financial services group.
 She has a Bachelor of Science in Accounting from the State University of New York at Albany.

-Venugopal Rathi has served as our Chief Financial Officer and Treasurer since 2015 and is a Principal and Chief Financial Officer of GMS.
+Venugopal Rathi has served as our Chief Financial Officer and Treasurer since 2015 and is a Principal of Carlyle and Chief Financial Officer of GMS.
 He is also Chief Financial Officer and Treasurer of NFIC.
 Prior to joining Carlyle, Mr. Rathi served as a Senior Manager at EY from 2007 to 2014, and Manager at EY India from 2004 to 2007.
 Mr. Rathi is a Certified Public Accountant in the State of New York.
 Mr. Rathi is also a Chartered Accountant from the Institute of Chartered Accountants of India.
-Mr. Rathi received a Bachelor of Commerce degree in Accounting and Finance from the MDS University, India.
+Mr. Rathi received a Bachelor of Commerce degree in Accounting and Finance from the MDS University, India